A Different Approach for Mastering Photography

 This is a different kind of article on how to go about learning photography.
-It is about where to begin.
 It presents a strategy for learning photography that may seem counter-intuitive.
 There are what seems a million tutorials on different types of photography including what to learn, choosing gear, and opinions on best techniques, but I cannot say I as often see posts on how to proceed.
 How to learn photography is the kind of subject that can leave you feeling overwhelmed – especially in the beginning when everything is new and when the more you learn the more you realize you know nothing.
 Although this is also true for other subjects, it seems especially true for photography, since the latter encompasses not only what happens behind and in front of the camera before you press a button, but what happens after – what you do with the image created.
 Photoshop alone can be overwhelming to master.

 In my experience, some pros advise budding students to read books on the Masters, in order to gain an appreciation of great technique.
 Others say spend a lot of time learning your gear and recommend learning dials and buttons so well that you can use them blindfolded.
 Other pros say you have to shoot every day.
 And still others advise starting a photography blog that you make yourself keep up all year long – the no-pain-no-gain workout approach.
 My advice?
 Start with the best.
 Aim high.
 Find your favorite photo in the world and learn how to create it.
 Place that lofty goal right in front of you.
 Along the way you will master your camera, gear, philosophies of shooting, and unique approaches to different techniques.
 You will also gain confidence in your abilities and accomplish something while you learn.
 In short, jump in and master one technique at a time, even if you do not know aperture from ISO or shutter speed, and you don’t know which buttons to use or what they mean.
 Let me break this down into smaller steps: